stpledger/global_mortality_analysis/README.md

 # Global Mortality Analysis

-This repository contains all materials related to the paper **Which Lever Should the WHO Pull?**.
+This repository contains all materials related to the paper [**Which Lever Should the WHO Pull?**](<Which Lever Should the WHO Pull.pdf>).
+Check out my [LinkedIn post](https://www.linkedin.com/feed/update/urn:li:activity:7330635530008780800/) about it!
 All code is contained in the [project.ipynb](project.ipynb) file, and the paper is available in both pdf and docx formats.

 ## Paper Abstract